 By Will Power |

 Leaving a gift in your Will doesn’t have to be complicated.
 Unfortunately some of the language can be.
-In order to help you simplify the process, we have translated some of the technical terms you’ll face into plain English.
+In order to help you simplify the process, we have translated some of the technical terms you’ll face into plain language.

 The person or organization you chose to give something to in your Will.
 There can be one or many.

 This is the gift that you leave to a person or organization in your Will.

 A capital gain is the difference between the price paid for a stock or share, and the sale price achieved.
 In Canada, capital gains are taxed at a rate of 50 percent.
 Capital gains are eliminated when a publicly-traded security is transferred to a charity.
 It is recommended that you get advice from a professional advisor on how this could work for you.

 Think of a Donor Advised Fund (DAF) as a ‘mini foundation’.
 You can set up a fund that is invested for a period of time.
 The returns, and even capital, can then be used to make grants to your charities of choice.
 There are a number of organizations where you can set up a DAF, such as community foundations, public foundations and financial institutions.

 Add up all of your possessions, property, and money.
 Now deduct any debt or liabilities.
 There you have it – your estate!

 This is the person (there can be more than one) you appoint to make sure your final wishes are carried out.
 You can choose a family member, friend, or a professional.
 It’s up to you.